la2050/archive/_projects/2015/las-promise-technology-academy.md

   STEM-related activities and careers.
 project_image: 'https://img.youtube.com/vi/SXGVU13JPLU/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/SXGVU13JPLU'
-'In one to three sentences, please describe your proposal.': >- Our organization seeks to establish a LA’s Promise Technology Academy at each of our school sites and expose 90 students from low-income backgrounds to STEM-related activities and careers.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: